Keith Stokes: College career

+Career

-Professional career
+Professional football player

-Stokes began his pro football career in the Canadian Football League.
-In 2002, Stokes joined the Montreal Alouettes and, in 2004, Stokes joined the Winnipeg Blue Bombers, won the John Agro Special Teams Award, and was named a 2004 CFL All-Star.

-Stokes made the TSN CFL Play of The Year on his August 13, 2005, touchdown vs. the Hamilton Tiger-Cats.
+Stokes began his professional football career in the Canadian Football League.
+In 2002, he joined the Montreal Alouettes and that season was named the CFL's Most Outstanding Special Teams Player.
+In 2004, Stokes joined the Winnipeg Blue Bombers, won the John Agro Special Teams Award, and was named a 2004 CFL All-Star.
+He made the The Sports Network CFL Play of The Year for his August 13, 2005, touchdown while playing against the Hamilton Tiger-Cats.
 It was a 67-yard reception TD from Blue Bombers quarterback Kevin Glenn.

 On September 29, 2008, Stokes was signed to return to the Toronto Argonauts and was released in February 2009.

 In March 2009, Stokes was signed to the Elancourt Templiers, French team in the Ligue Élite de Football Américain.
 For his first drive in EFL he scored a touchdown.
-The Templiers finished the French league season with a 7-3 record and lost in the playoffs semi final to the Thonon Black Panthers.
+The Templiers finished the French league season with a 7–3 record and lost in the playoffs semi final to the Thonon Black Panthers.

 In 2011, Stokes signed and played for the Philadelphia Soul of the Indoor Football League.
-For the 2012 IFL season he signed to play with the Reading Express.
+For the 2012 IFL season, he signed to play with the Reading Express.

+Other

+After retiring from playing professional football, Stokes worked in football coaching.
+He was an assistant for special teams and offense for the BC Lions in 2019.